Best Pediatric Nurse Practitioner Programs in New York

 Online Learning - Visit Website

-Stony Brook University offers an online Master of Science in Pediatric Primary Care Nurse Practitioner program, designed for nurses aiming to specialize in pediatric care.
-This program equips students with the skills to provide comprehensive healthcare to children from infancy through adolescence.
-It's perfect for working professionals seeking flexibility, with courses delivered online.
+Stony Brook University offers an online Master of Science in Pediatric Primary Care Nurse Practitioner program designed for nurses aiming to specialize in pediatric care.
+This flexible program equips students with skills to provide comprehensive healthcare to children from infancy through adolescence, making it ideal for working professionals.
 The curriculum covers advanced pediatric nursing practices, health assessment, and disease prevention.
 Admission requires a BSN, RN license, and relevant experience.
-While costs vary, financial aid options are available.
-This program prepares graduates for certification and rewarding careers in pediatric healthcare settings.
+As a master's level program, it requires entrance exams.
+Graduates are prepared for certification and rewarding careers in pediatric healthcare settings with financial aid options available.

 New York University